CatenaryMaps/documentation/README.md

 - Attempt to keep data loaded into mapbox layer as minimal as possible, do other feature augmentation outside the mapbox context.

   Example: Keep a translation to miles per hour or km/h in the svelte data window, not in mapbox.

+- Keep code file under 500 lines, and attempt to move functions into their own files
+- Do not wrap functions inside callbacks, keep them global.
+Otherwise, it leads to excess heap allocation and de-allocation.